-- The top 11 hits, corresponding to the 11 full length hits of the Graphic Summary, are the quality (i.e. NM entries with good supporting evidence) RefSeq transcripts. - There follows, corresponding to the 3 small red blobs in the extreme bottom right of the Graphic Summary, 3 hits that are the ends of mRNAs for the ELP4 gene.
+- The next 11 hits, corresponding to the 11 PAX6 mRNAs of the Graphic Summary.
+These are all quality (i.e. NM entries with good supporting evidence) RefSeq transcripts. - There follows, corresponding to the 2 small red blobs in the extreme bottom right of the Graphic Summary, 2 hits that are the ends of the 2 mRNAs for the ELP4 gene that failed to grow into giants.
 They are exactly where you should expect them to be, assuming you paid full attention to the ELP4 transcript predictions shown in both the Ensembl and Genome Data Viewer displays of the Genomic region around PAX6.
 Reject these contemptuously, they do not pertain to our investigation of PAX6. - The 15th match, corresponding to the barely visible tiny smudge match to the left of the top Graphic Summary hit, is recorded as "uncharacterized" and fails to fit in with my story, so I ignore it!6

-So, this blast search suggests the existence of 11 PAX6 transcripts supported by RefSeq data, as is reported by the Genome Data Viewer.
+In summary, the meaningful parts of this this blast search suggests the existence of 11 PAX6 transcripts supported by RefSeq data, as is reported by the Genome Data Viewer.
 Also, the results are broadly consistent with the information discovered in Ensembl.